knuesel/callisto/README.md

    -  A literal cell (a dictionary as returned by another `cells` call).

-   `count` can be `"position"` or `"execution"`, to select if a cell number refers to its position in the notebook (zero-based) or to its execution count.
+   `count` can be `"index"` or `"execution"`, to select if a cell number refers to its position in the notebook (zero-based) or to its execution count.

    `name-path` can be a string or an array of strings, or `auto` for the default paths: `("metadata.label", "id", "metadata.tags")`.
 Each string in the array specifies a path in the cell dict.
 The strings will be tried in order to check if a particular cell should be selected.
 A string of the form `x.y` refers to path `y` in path `x` of the cell.